cyschneck/centerline-width/README.md

 ### Generate a polygon to encapsulate the river between the right and left banks to define in and outside of river
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/example2.png)

-### Generate a Voronoi based on the points along the riverbanks
+### Generate a Voronoi diagram based on the points along the riverbanks
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/example3.png)

 ### Display Voronoi ridge vertices that lie within the polygon (within the riverbanks)
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/example4.png)

-### Filter out any point pairs that only have one connection to filter out the short dead end paths and find the starting and ending node based on distance from the top and bottom of polygon
+### Filter out any point pairs that only have one connection to filter out the short dead end paths
 With the vertices removed, it is possible to form multiple unconnected graphs within the polygon.
 The largest subgraph is assumed to contain the centerline and the other subgraphs are filtered out
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/example6.png)

+### Find the starting and ending node based on distance from the top and bottom of polygon
+The starting/ending node is defined by the vertice closest to the top/bottom of the polygon along the longest path
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/example7.png)

 ### Find the shortest path from the starting node to the ending node ([Dijkstra's Algorithm](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.shortest_paths.generic.shortest_path.html#networkx.algorithms.shortest_paths.generic.shortest_path))